Kevin Durant Posts Instagram Telling Redskins to Sign Colin Kaepernick

 Kaepernick has been out of the league for two years.
 During his final season in 2016, he protested social injustice, systemic oppression and racial inequality by kneeling during the national anthem.

-He declined a contract option in March 2017 and has not been signed since.
-In October 2017, the former Nevada star filed a grievance against the NFL, alleging owners have colluded to keep him out of the league because of his protests.
+He declined a contract option with the San Francisco 49ers in March 2017 and has not been signed since.
+In October 2017, the former Nevada star filed a grievance against the NFL, alleging owners colluded to keep him out of the league because of his protests.

 Kaepernick has a better resume than the majority of quarterbacks currently on NFL rosters.
 In 69 games spanning six seasons, he threw for 72 touchdowns and rushed for 13 more while throwing just 30 interceptions.

-He nearly led the San Francisco 49ers to a Super Bowl XLVII win over the Baltimore Ravens in February 2013, but a potential game-winning touchdown drive fell short.
+He nearly led the 49ers to a Super Bowl XLVII win over the Baltimore Ravens in February 2013, but a potential game-winning touchdown drive fell short.
 The following season, Kaepernick led San Francisco to the NFC Championship Game.

 His final three years weren't nearly as successful, though the Niners had three different head coaches from 2014 to 2016 and much of their personnel was no longer on the roster.